Chicago Style Workout 27: Grammar, Part 1

 3. In English, all parts of speech have case, which denotes the relationship between a word and other words in a sentence.
 (Examples of case are nominative and objective.)

-5. Names of companies, institutions, and similar entities are generally treated as collective nouns—and hence plural in American English.
+5. Names of companies, institutions, and similar entities are generally treated as collective nouns—and hence are plural in American English.

 6. All nouns have distinct singular and plural forms.